morelir/Fault_Management_System/README.md

 ![פוסטר 2](https://user-images.githubusercontent.com/58606266/179733211-cbfcb413-2774-4fe1-9381-a4448343a86f.PNG)

 ## ***About***
-Web application for fault management system that provides a central place where businesses can store client's fault data, track client interactions, and share this information with colleagues (CRM to companies).
+As part of the Final Year Project for my degree in Software Engineering, my team member and I created a web application for fault management system.
+The app provides a central place where businesses can store client's fault data, track client interactions, and share this information with colleagues.
+(CRM to companies).

 </br>